SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

 **Note**: Do not use the identifier `arguments` for the rest parameter as that will shadow `arguments`

 ### Other functions facts and terminology

 - Functions that always return a boolean value, true or false, are referred to as `predicates`
 - Functions that are called on some receiving object/value are referred to as `methods`
 - Functions are merely local variables that have a function as the value
 - No exceptions/error is raised when a function is invoked with the wrong number of arguments, more or less but when a parameter does not have a correspondent argument on function invocation, that parameter is bound to `undefined`
+- **While it is convenient** to think of the following two cases of `block`s **they are technically not blocks**:

+  - braces that surround an objects literal such as `{ a: 65, b: 66 }`
+  - braces that surround a function body such as `function meep() { // do stuff }` are not blocks but **can be treated as blocks most of the time** which is why other blocks are usually referred to as `non-function blocks` i.e. blocks that exclude function definitions.